-More than 8,000 life-sized sculptures of Chinese soldiers, randomly found in China, personify the army of the first emperor of China, Qin Shi Huang-di.
+More than 8,000 life-sized sculptures of Chinese soldiers (Terracotta Army), randomly found in China, personify the army of the first emperor of China, Qin Shi Huang-di.
 2,200 years ago, he united small disparate states and made the Chinese empire and during the Warring States period won battles with other armies.

 After being enthroned, the 13-year-old Emperor ordered to create an entire army of clay warriors that would be buried with him.
 Qin wanted to perpetuate the army, which united China and won numerous battles.
 In addition, the Emperor believed that the soldiers would protect him in the afterlife.

 The technique and skills with the help of which the terracotta warriors were molded speak of the high level of professionalism of Chinese sculptors and the development of Chinese art in the third millennium BC.
 Before the discovery of the army and excavations, it was believed that the golden age of Chinese art fell for the Tang dynasty.
 So far, scientists still make sensational discoveries at the site of archaeological excavations, but they do not dare to begin researching the tomb itself.

 Experts have confirmed that the material used to create the terracotta warriors and horses is “yellow earth” or reddish clay extracted from around burial sites.
 Yellow earth could be easily obtained, and it was suitable material for molding sculptures due to its adhesive quality and plasticity.
 The earth was screened and ground to remove impurities.

 In addition, a small amount of white sand was added, which included quartz sand, mica, and feldspar – materials that enhance the mechanical properties of the sculpture and allow molding large figures easily.

 How the Terracotta Army Warriors Were Made